BradLarson/GPUImage/README.md

   - *blurSize*: A multiplier for the size of the blur, ranging from 0.0 on up, with a default of 1.0
   - *blurCenter*: Center for the blur, defaults to 0.5, 0.5
   - *blurRadius*: Radius for the blur, defaults to 1.0

+- **GPUImageiOSBlurFilter**: An attempt to replicate the background blur used on iOS 7 in places like the control center.
+  - *blurRadiusInPixels*: A radius in pixels to use for the blur, with a default of 12.0.
+This adjusts the sigma variable in the Gaussian distribution function.
+  - *saturation*: Saturation ranges from 0.0 (fully desaturated) to 2.0 (max saturation), with 0.8 as the normal level
+  - *downsampling*: The degree to which to downsample, then upsample the incoming image to minimize computations within the Gaussian blur, with a default of 4.0.

 - **GPUImageMedianFilter**: Takes the median value of the three color components, over a 3x3 area